BZoennchen/supercollider-book/_build/html/_sources/chapters/supercollider/live-coding/2-proxy-space.md

 ipd.Audio(audio_path)
 ```

-It is not very musical and kind of boring but it demonstrate how we can route different node proxies together.
+It is not very musical and kind of boring but it demonstrates how we can route different node proxies together.
-[PulseDivider](https://doc.sccode.org/Classes/PulseDivider.html) comes in handy because it outputs an impuls every time it receives a certain amount of impulses.
+[PulseDivider](https://doc.sccode.org/Classes/PulseDivider.html) comes in handy because it outputs an impulse every time it receives a certain amount of impulses.
 Thus we can divide pulses into fewer one per beat.
-Also note that our ``doneAction`` of the envolved envelopes is set to ``Done.none`` because we do not want to free the synsth---it is running all the time.
+Also note that our ``doneAction`` of the envelopes involved is set to ``Done.none`` because we do not want to free the synth---it is running all the time.
 [TChoose](https://doc.sccode.org/Classes/TChoose.html) chooses randomly one of the values of the array whenever it is triggered.
 Our clock ``~clock`` runs at 60 beats per minutes times 16 such that we divide each beat into 16 parts.